Neural models

 Khattab, Omar, and Matei Zaharia.
 “ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT.”
 SIGIR 2020, Xi’An, China

-For the standard Colbert model, use BERT as the vocab(ulary)
+For the standard Colbert model, use the colbert function

 The embedding model – the vocab also defines how to tokenize text